 Let~$\phi\colon V(G) \rightarrow V(H)$ be the map given by~$\phi(v) = \phi_i(v)$ if~$v\in V(G_i)$.

-We claim that~$(H,\isg,\phi)$ is a reconstruction of~$G$.
+We claim that~$(H,\phi,\isg)$ is a reconstruction of~$G$.
 We first argue that Property~\ref{prop:if:adj:subgraph} holds.
 For two adjacent vertices~$v,v'$ for which~$\phi(v)$ and~$\phi(v')$ lie in a common graph~$H_i$, there is a tree~$T\in \isg_i$ that contains~$\phi(v)$ and~$\phi(v')$.
 This tree is also contained in~$\isg$.
-Suppose now vertices~$v,v'$ are adjacent but~$\phi(v)$ and~$\phi(v')$ lie in different graphs~$H_i$ and~$H_j$.
+Suppose now that the vertices~$v$ and~$v'$ are adjacent but~$\phi(v)$ and~$\phi(v')$ lie in different graphs~$H_i$ and~$H_j$.
 This implies that there are ends~$w$ and~$w'$ mapping to the same component~$C$ of~$G_0$ such that~$w$ is adjacent to~$v$ and~$w'$ is adjacent to~$v'$.
 Thus~$T_C$ contains~$\phi(v)$ and~$\phi(v')$.
-We argue that the remaining properties hold: Property~\ref{prop:fuzzy:means:pathends} and~\ref{prop:paired:fuzzyness} follow from the fact that for any component~$C$ of~$G_0$ all preimages of vertices in~$T_C$ are adjacent and from the fact that the properties hold for the reconstructions of the strips.
-Property~\ref{prop:only:one:H:if:deg:greater:2} follows since the graphs~$H_i$ in reconstruction of the strips are paths. \end{proof}
+We argue that the remaining properties hold: Properties~\ref{prop:fuzzy:means:pathends} and~\ref{prop:paired:fuzzyness} follow from the fact that for any component~$C$ of~$G_0$ all preimages of vertices in~$T_C$ are adjacent and from the fact that the properties hold for the reconstructions of the strips.
+Property~\ref{prop:only:one:H:if:deg:greater:2} follows since the graphs~$H_i$ in the reconstructions of the strips are paths. \end{proof}

 \begin{lemma} Every quasi-line graph has a reconstruction. \end{lemma} \begin{proof} Since we can obtain a reconstruction for a disconnected graph from reconstructions of its components, it suffices to show the lemma for connected graphs.
 Thus, suppose~$G$ is a connected quasi-line graph.
 By the structure theorem~\cite{DBLP:conf/bcc/ChudnovskyS05} the graph~$G$ is a fuzzy circular interval graph, in which case~$G$ has a reconstruction by Lemma~\ref{lem:fuzzy:circ:has:resonstr}, or a composition of fuzzy linear interval strips, in which case~$G$ has reconstruction by Lemma~\ref{lem:fuzzy:lin:has:reconstr}. \end{proof}